xapids/hub-public/Nano Banana/README.md

 ### Inputs

-* The prompt text from Elements Extractor Prompt
+* The *Perception Prompt*
-* The **same** image set you will use for the JSON Extractor (1 floor plan + interior reference photos).
+* Marked floor plan (boundary arrows + length label in meters for EVERY perimeter segment; ceiling height label `H=` in meters)
+* Interior reference images.

 ### Output Structure

+The output is a valid JSON object (`perception`) containing the inventory, topological wall sequence, and view definitions.
-The output is a Markdown-formatted "Inventory List" divided into three strict categories.
-You will copy-paste this output into the *Integration Prompt* in the next step.
+You will pass this JSON output into the *Arithmetic Prompt* and *Integration Prompt* in subsequent steps.

+The JSON block is passed directly into:
+1. The **Arithmetic Prompt** (to resolve geometry).
+2. The **Integration Prompt** (to populate the scene).

 A. Architecture & Openings (The Shell)
 * **Windows & Doors:** Exact counts of every opening.